Kaisersose6/AbdoulT_Data_Science_Portfolio/README.md

 # Welcome to my data science portfolio!

-My name is Abdoul Toure and I am a data scientist with 3 years of experience in the field.
+My name is Abdoul Toure and I am a data scientist with 7 years of experience in the analytics field.

 Throughout my career, I have had the opportunity to work on a variety of data science projects, ranging from [Project 1] to [Project 2].